-SSD Overview In Sherman Oaks, CA
+SSD Overview in Sherman Oaks and Los Angeles, CA

 Since 1956, Social Security Disability Insurance has been an effective social insurance program that helps individuals whose physical or mental disabilities are so severe that they cannot do any work on a full- time basis.
 Meeting basic needs and expenses are nearly impossible when an individual is unable to work.